jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

   - Testing: verifying/validating software meets requirements
   - Operations and Maintenance: deploying, and ensuring it's appropriately configured, patched, and monitored

-- **Acceptance**: formal, structured hand-off of the completed software system to the customer org; usually involves test, analysis and assessment activites
+- **Acceptance**: formal, structured hand-off of the completed software system to the customer org; usually involves test, analysis and assessment activities
-- **Accreditation**: AKA Security Accreditation a formal declaration by a designated accrediting authority (DAA) that an information system is approved to operate at an acceptable level of risk, absed onthe implementation an approved set of technical, managerial, and procedural safeguards
+- **Accreditation**: AKA Security Accreditation a formal declaration by a designated accrediting authority (DAA) that an information system is approved to operate at an acceptable level of risk, based on the implementation an approved set of technical, managerial, and procedural safeguards
 - **ACID Test**: data integrity provided by means of enforcing atomicity, consistency, isolation, and durability policies
-- **Aggregation**: ability to combine non-sensitive data from separate sources to create sensitive info; note that aggregation is a "security issue", where as inference is an attack (where an attacker can pull together peces of less sensitive info to derive info of greater sensitivity)
+- **Aggregation**: ability to combine non-sensitive data from separate sources to create sensitive info; note that aggregation is a "security issue", where as inference is an attack (where an attacker can pull together pieces of less sensitive info to derive info of greater sensitivity)
 - **Arbitrary code**: alternate set of instructions and data that an attacker attempts to trick a processor into executing
 - **Buffer overflow**: source code vulnerability allowing access to data locations outside of the storage space allocated to the buffer; can be triggered by attempting to input data larger than the size of the buffer
 - **Bypass attack**: attempt to bypass front-end controls of a database to access information
 - **Certification**: comprehensive technical security analysis of a system to ensure it meets all applicable security requirements
 - **CAB**: Change Advisory Board purpose is to review and approve/reject proposed code changes
-- **Citizen programmers**: organizational members who codify work-related knowledge, insights, and ideas into (varying degress of) usable software; the process and result is ad hoc, difficult to manage, and usually bereft of security considerations
+- **Citizen programmers**: organizational members who codify work-related knowledge, insights, and ideas into (varying degrees of) usable software; the process and result is ad hoc, difficult to manage, and usually bereft of security considerations
 - **Code protection/logic hiding**: prevents one software unit from reading/altering the source/intermediate/executable code of another software unit
-- **Code resuse**: reuse of code, rather than re-invented code means units of software (procedures/objects) means higher productivity toward development requirements using correct, complete, safe code
+- **Code reuse**: reuse of code, rather than re-invented code means units of software (procedures/objects) means higher productivity toward development requirements using correct, complete, safe code
 - **Complete coverage**: testing all of the functions of software
+- **Concurrency**: using a lock to allow an authorized user to make changes, then unlock the data element after changes are complete
 - **Object/Memory reuse**: systems allocate/release and reuse memory/resources as objects to requesting processes; data remaining in the object when it is reused is a potential security violation (i.e. data remanence)
 - **CORBA**: Common Object Request Broker Architecture is a set of standards addressing interoperability between software and hardware products, residing on different machines across a network; providing object location and use across a network
 - **Configuration Control**: process of controlling modifications to hardware, firmware, software, and documentation to protect the information system against improper modifications prior to, during, and after system implementation
 - **Configuration Management (CM)**: collection of activities focused on establishing and maintaining integrity of IT products and information systems, through the control of processes for initialization, changing and monitoring the configurations of those products and systems throughout the system development lifecycle
-- **Covert Channels/Paths**: a method used to pass information over a path that is not normally used for communiction; communication pathways that violate security policy or requirement (deliberately or unwittingly); basic types are timing and storage
+- **Covert Channels/Paths**: a method used to pass information over a path that is not normally used for communication; communication pathways that violate security policy or requirement (deliberately or unwittingly); basic types are timing and storage
 - **Data Contamination**: attackers attempt to use malformed inputs, at the field, record, transaction, or file level, in an attempt to disrupt the proper functioning of the system
 - **Data Lake**: a data warehouse incorporating multiple types of streams of unstructured or semi-structured data
 - **Data Mining**: analysis and decision-making technique that relies on extracting deeper meanings from many different instances and types of data; often applied to data warehouse content